qvacua/vimr/README.md

 ## About

-Project VimR is a Neovim GUI for macOS.
+Project VimR is a Neovim GUI for macOS written in Swift.

 The goal is to build an editor that uses Neovim inside with many of the convenience GUI features similar to those present in modern editors.
 We mainly use Swift,